Saymanning/Pewlett-Hackard-Analysis/README.md

 <img width="351" alt="Retirement_Titles code" src="https://user-images.githubusercontent.com/78699465/114274412-45f5cb80-99ec-11eb-8bdb-2196b3a51dc2.png">

-Data Output - The number of retiting employees by title:
+Data Output Sample - The number of retiting employees by title:

 <img width="524" alt="Retirement_Titles" src="https://user-images.githubusercontent.com/78699465/114274452-6c1b6b80-99ec-11eb-9b2a-fe081ec74d91.png">

 - It was discovered that there were duplicate entries for some employees due to employees having switched titles over the years.
 - Using the DISTINCT ON statement, the first occurence of the employee number for each set of rows definds by the ON () clause was retrieved to eliminate the duplicates.

+<img width="320" alt="Dinstinct_ON" src="https://user-images.githubusercontent.com/78699465/114274723-d254be00-99ed-11eb-8b82-797cda873519.png">

 - A new table," Unique Titles" was then created.

-<img width="320" alt="Dinstinct_ON" src="https://user-images.githubusercontent.com/78699465/114274723-d254be00-99ed-11eb-8b82-797cda873519.png">

-OUtput - Unique Titles Table:
+Data Output Sample - Unique Titles Table:

 <img width="422" alt="Unique_Titles_Table" src="https://user-images.githubusercontent.com/78699465/114274730-d97bcc00-99ed-11eb-88ae-25d04c8351f4.png">